Accessing Oracle Database XE by using the Easysoft Oracle ODBC driver

 Output showing that Oracle XE has already been started successfully

 You should now be presented with an SQL prompt, from here, type connect.
-It will then ask you for a username and password.
-The username is system and the password is the one you created during the install.
+It will then ask you for a user name and password.
+The user name is system and the password is the one you created during the install.

 Oracle XE SQL tool showing the results of a query following a successful connection